 As to the submissions made by the defence, this Court points out that the first Court took into consideration the fact that appellant admitted the charges brought against him.
-Moreover, if appellant is so concerned about his work, he should have abided by the previous judgement and not driven his car when his driving licence was suspended.
+Moreover, if appellant is so concerned about his work, he should have abided by the previous judgement Informal Copy of Judgement and not driven his car when his driving licence was suspended.